sroy-mirp/MIRP2017_pong/README.md

 FUNCTION: `void draw()`is given to you, but simply calls `drawGameScreen()` which you will be writing.
 Remember that `draw()` gets called many times per second, and this is how the game screen will be refreshed each time something changes.

+<i class="icon-folder-open"></i> **constants.pde**
+This file consists of all sorts of useful variables that you will use throughout your code.
+Never use arbitrary values in your code; create a variable for it in this file if it doesn't already exist and then use that variable in your code.
+For example:

+ - DO NOT write `size(500, 500)`
+ - Instead, write: `size(displayWidth, displayHeight);` and define the variables `displayWidth` and `displayHeight` in the constants file.

+Most constants in this file are self-explanatory based on the name of the variable and the comments throughout the file.
+If you still aren't sure what one of the variables is, ASK!
+Or look for where that variable is being used and make an educated guess.
+Here are some variables that may be confusing:

+ - BALL_VELOCITY: This is actually the magnitude of the max ball velocity in each direction.
+The ball velocity in the x-direction `ballVx` will always have the same magnitude but opposite signs.
+The ball velocity in the y-direction `ballVy` will range from `[-BALL_VELOCITY, BALL_VELOCITY]`.

 **Step 1: Create a ball and its properties**
  The ball will be represented as a circle with the radius specified in the constants file.
 The ball also has a `position` and `velocity` throughout the game.
+These constants have already been declared in the

  - Write the function `drawBall()` to display the ball in the correct position. the ball and give it a velocity.
  - To draw the ball, you are given the ball radius and color ballRadius = 10 and ballColor = 255 among the defined constants.